rohit-mehra/rohit-mehra.github.io/_posts/2020-07-10-A-Pythonic-way-to-time-your-code-block.md

 ## Timer context manager

-Using [contextmanager decorator][cm_dec], we will define a timer context manager.
+Using [@contextmanager][cm_dec] decorator, we will define a timer context manager.
 Once we define this we can reuse this as required.
 The desired behavior is to -
 1. note start time before executing the code block
 2. yield to execute the code block
 3. note the end time and print the execution time